13 Top Careers in Food & 6 Exciting Benefits They Offer

-As of January 2016, the food-manufacturing sector employed more than 1.5 million workers.3 These people are involved in manufacturing and processing soft drinks, beer, chocolate bars, chips, frozen entrees, boxed foods, baked items, pet food, and just about any other edible product you can think of.
+- As of May 2018, the food-manufacturing sector employs about 1.6 million workers.3 These people are involved in manufacturing and processing soft drinks, beer, chocolate bars, chips, frozen entrees, boxed foods, baked items, pet food, and just about any other edible product you can think of.

 The food industry offers a lot of different career options, whether you would like to focus more on food service or manufacturing.
 And many of these careers come with appealing perks.
-Below, we have detailed seven top benefits that this industry frequently offers along with some of the specific career options.
-Check them out and decide whether a career in food is the right path for you.
+Check out the following to decide whether a career in food is the right path for you.

 One of the best benefits of food industry careers is the diversity.
 The culinary sector offers a number of career options that range from traditional positions like chef to new and emerging jobs like food forager.
 And the manufacturing sector presents opportunities for individuals seeking food science careers and other positions related to food processing.

 Salary and job growth data has been included where available.
-Unless otherwise noted, annual salary information is based on May 2015 data, and job growth estimates are for the 2014-to-2024 period.3, 4
+Unless otherwise noted, annual salary information is based on May 2018 data, and job growth and average yearly openings estimates are for the 2018-to-2028 period.3, 4

 Traditional Careers in Food